Co-Curricular Program Review Guide (updated Fall 2024):

 Spring 2023 – Spring 2024 | Disability Services

-Learning Services Office of International Programs and Services Mason Recreation |
+Office of International Programs and Services Mason Recreation |

-Spring 2024 – Spring 2025 | Housing and Residence Life
+Spring 2024 – Spring 2025 | Housing and Residence Life |

 Spring 2025 – Spring 2026 | Contemporary Student Services

-First Gen+ Center Student Success Coaching Student Support and Advocacy Center University Career Services |
+New Student and Family Programs Student Success Coaching Student Support and Advocacy Center University Career Services |

-Spring 2026 – Spring 2027 | Academic Integrity
+Spring 2026 – Spring 2027 | Academic Standards

-Center for the Advancement of Well-Being Center for Culture, Equity, and Empowerment |
+Center for the Advancement of Well-Being Center for Leadership and Intercultural Engagement Student Health Services |

 Spring 2027 – Spring 2028 | Counseling and Psychological Services

-Green Machine Ensembles LGBTQ+ Resources Center |
+First Gen+ Center Green Machine Ensembles LGBTQ+ Resources Center |

-Spring 2028-Spring 2029 | UL Regional Campuses
+Spring 2028-Spring 2029 | Learning Services

-Women and Gender Studies Center |
+UL Regional Campuses Women and Gender Studies Center |

 Spring 2029-Spring 2030 | Early Identification Program

-Graduate Student Life Student Conduct *Student Involvement *Student Media |
+Graduate Student Life Student Conduct |

 The primary goal of the Co-Curricular Program Review (CCPR) process is to assess co-curricular programs and services, particularly as related to student outcomes and success.
 As a reflective and evidence-based process, CCPR includes the collection of critical and relevant quantitative and qualitative information that informs and instructs programs and services in their work and mission.
+CCPR is supported and guided by assessment experts in the Office of Institutional Effectiveness and Planning (OIEP), and the process consists of five phases.
+An overview of what units can expect over the course of the three semesters is presented in the figure below.